A field guide to experimentation in spite of coronavirus and finding the new normal

 Will you trust those results when we declare coronavirus over?

 This question is more difficult.
-In short, I think optimization programs would do well to focus on conversion rate optimization in the short term, even if they have historically leaned toward test and learn.
+In short, I think optimization programs would do well to focus on conversion rate optimization with support from a cro agency, in the short term, even if they have historically leaned toward test and learn.
 I’m not advising a complete 180, but leaning a little more on one side of the spectrum.
 Experts tend to agree that once people feel confident going outside again, consumer behavior habits will also return.

 However, it’s ludicrous to expect everything to rebound completely.
 Old habits will be replaced with new or modified habits.